TL;DR

 1. Structural classification across the core dimensions

-The starting layer is the classification itself.
+The starting layer is classification.
 What kind of value does the product deliver?
-Is it a workflow tool, a system of record, an intelligence layer, an automation platform, or infrastructure?
+Is it a workflow tool, a system of record, an intelligence layer, an automation platform?
 Is value single-player, multiplayer, network-based, or multi-stakeholder?
 Does the buyer match the user or sit above them?

 These are not academic categories.
 They shape what the product can realistically support in pricing, activation, GTM, and expansion.